ome/ome-contributing/OMEROdownloader.rst

 #.
 Retry the download, |c| that the message is now "resuming download".
    Allow it to complete.

 #.
-Retry the download, |c| that the message is now "already download".
+Retry the download, |c| that the message is now "already downloaded".
    (If you used the above Leica file then you should have already seen this as its second image uses the same file.)